H.R. 5511: Algorithmic Accountability Act of 2025

 Why it matters

-The bill is aimed mainly at larger firms.
-Tier 1 covered entities include companies with more than $50 million in average annual gross receipts or more than $250 million in equity value over a 3-taxable-year period, or companies that manage identifying information for more than 1,000,000 consumers, households, or devices.
-Tier 2 reaches smaller firms — those with more than $5 million in average annual gross receipts or more than $25 million in equity value over a 3-taxable-year period — if they deploy algorithms intended for use by Tier 1 entities.
-Companies remain covered if they met the threshold at any point in the previous 3 years, and those dollar thresholds rise annually with the Consumer Price Index after the first fiscal year after enactment.
+The rules would hit two tiers.
+Tier 1 catches any company with more than $50 million in average annual gross receipts, more than $250 million in equity value over a 3-year period, or data on more than 1 million consumers, households, or devices.
+Tier 2 reaches smaller firms — those over $5 million in receipts or $25 million in equity — if they build algorithms for Tier 1 clients.
+Both thresholds rise annually with the Consumer Price Index after the first year.

 1

-Tier 1 covered entities include companies with more than $50 million in average annual gross receipts or more than $250 million in equity value over a 3-taxable-year period, as well as firms managing identifying information for more than 1,000,000 consumers, households, or devices.
-Tier 2 includes firms with more than $5 million in receipts or more than $25 million in equity value over a 3-taxable-year period if they deploy algorithms intended for Tier 1 entities.
+Tier 1 covers any company with more than $50 million in average annual gross receipts, more than $250 million in equity value over a 3-year period, or data on more than 1 million consumers, households, or devices.
+Tier 2 reaches firms with more than $5 million in receipts or $25 million in equity if they build algorithms used by Tier 1 entities.
+Thresholds adjust annually for inflation.

 2

-The Federal Trade Commission must promulgate regulations within 2 years of enactment, and those regulations take effect 2 years after they are issued.
-The FTC must consult with NIST, the National Artificial Intelligence Initiative, the Office of Science and Technology Policy, and stakeholders from industry, academia, and civil rights and consumer groups.
+The Federal Trade Commission has 2 years from enactment to issue regulations, and those regulations take effect 2 years after they're issued.
+The FTC must consult with NIST, the National Artificial Intelligence Initiative, the Office of Science and Technology Policy, industry, academia, and civil rights and consumer advocacy groups during rulemaking.

 3